vectorgrp/sil-kit/docs/api/services/ethernet.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An |EthernetFrame| is received as an |EthernetFrameEvent| consisting of a ``transmitId`` used to identify
-the acknowledgement of the frame, a timestamp and the actual |EthernetFrame|.
+the acknowledgment of the frame, a timestamp and the actual |EthernetFrame|.

 To receive Ethernet frames, a frame handler must be registered using |AddFrameHandler|.
 The handler is called whenever
 an Ethernet frame is received::